What is art therapy?

 Art therapy emerged in the 1930's and was first recognized as a human service profession in the 1950's.
 Art therapists may provide art therapy services as primary form of treatment or it can be parallel or adjunctive in treatment found in many different settings, such as clinical, educational, rehabilitative, and mental health settings.

 Any mental health clinician who has not received a Master's in art therapy may not be a true art therapist.
 When a clinician has an ATR they are a registered art therapist and have fulfilled the requirements of the ATCB (Art Therapy Credentials Board).
+Starting January 2018 any clinician advertising to do art therapy must have or be on track to get an art therapy license in the state of Oregon.
+Licensure require becoming a registered art therapist after having specialized training.

 In order to become a Registered Art Therapist (ATR) the ATCB requires the completion of master’s level education (including art therapy core curriculum and supervised practicum and internship experiences), as well as post-education supervised clinical experience.